Vivian Wilson Henderson: Education

 Vivian Wilson Henderson was born on February 10, 1923, in Bristol, Tennessee.
 He attended Slater High School.
 He then attended North Carolina Central University in Durham from 1940 to 1943.
 During World War II, Henderson served as sergeant in the United States Army.
 He resumed his college education after the war, and he earned a Masters of Business Administration in 1947.
-He soon proceeded to Iowa State University where he received his masters and doctorate in economics by 1952.
+He soon proceeded to Iowa State University where he received his master's degree and doctorate in economics by 1952.

 Career

-Henderson became an instructor at Prairie View A&M University in Texas from 1948-1949.
-He also was an instructor at his alma mater North Carolina Central University from 1949-1950.
-He then became a professor and chairman of the economics department at Fisk University in Nashville, Tennessee from 1958-1963.
+Henderson became an instructor at Prairie View A&M University in Texas from 1948 to 1949.
+He also was an instructor at his alma mater North Carolina Central University from 1949 to 1950.
+He then became a professor and chairman of the economics department at Fisk University in Nashville, Tennessee from 1958 to 1963.
 He served as the eighteenth President of Clark College from 1965 to 1976.

 Activism

+Henderson distributed various deals with the financial energy of the dark group.
 Henderson played a dynamic part in the social equality development as a coordinator of the U.S. Commission on Civil Rights, chief of the Voter Education Project, and administrator of the Southern Regional Council's official panel.
 In 1971, Governor Jimmy Carter chose Henderson as co-administrator of the Georgia Goals Commission to get ready for Carter's redesign of Georgia state government.